nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ---

-*I did not want to just use the exploit blindly, and wanted to at least have a bit of understanding of how it works.
+*I did not want to use the exploit blindly and wanted to at least have a bit of understanding of how it works.
 Doing some research, I found out that the exploit works by making use of an issue due to poor regex in the file **ParserLib.pas**:*

 ```
 function findMacroMarker(s:string; ofs:integer=1):integer;